Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Introduction

 \textbf{Superior}: In this work, we introduce a robust and efficient fine-tuning approach, namely ``Rein".
 Tailored for DGSS tasks, Rein employs fewer trainable parameters to harness stronger VFMs for achieving superior generalization.
 At its core, Rein comprises a set of randomly initialized tokens, each directly linked to different instances.
 These tokens, through a dot-product operation with VFMs features, generate an attention-like similarity map.
 This map enables Rein to perform precise refinement tailored to each instance within an image, significantly boosting VFMs in the context of DGSS.
 Moreover, to reduce the number of trainable parameters, we employ shared weights across MLPs in different layers and design our learnable tokens by multiplying two low-rank matrices.
 Extensive experiments on various DGSS settings demonstrate that the proposed Rein outperforms existing DGSS methods by a large margin with fewer trainable parameters.
 In a nutshell, the \textbf{main contributions} of this paper are as follows: \begin{itemize} \item We first assess various Vision Foundation Models (VFMs) in the context of Domain Generalized Semantic Segmentation (DGSS).
 Our extensive experiments in the DGSS framework highlight the impressive generalization capabilities of VFMs.
 The findings confirm that VFMs serve as \textbf{Stronger} backbones, thereby establishing a significant benchmark in this field.

 \item We present a robust fine-tuning method, namely ``\textbf{Rein}", to parameter-efficiently harness VFMs.
-At its core, Rein consists of a set of learnable tokens, each directly linked to distinct instances.
-With deliberate design, this linkage enables Rein to refine feature maps at an instance-level within each backbone layer.
+At its core, Rein consists of a set of learnable tokens, each directly linked to instances.
+With deliberate design, this linkage enables Rein to refine features at an instance-level within each layer.
 As a result, Rein reinforces the ability of VFMs in DGSS tasks, achieving this with \textbf{Fewer} trainable parameters while preserving the pre-trained knowledge.

 \item Comprehensive experiments across various DGSS settings demonstrate that Rein employs \textbf{Fewer} trainable parameters to effectively leverage \textbf{Stronger} VFMs for achieving \textbf{Superior} generalizability.
 This performance surpasses existing DGSS methods by a large margin.
 Notably, Rein is designed to integrate smoothly with existing plain vision transformers, improving their generalization ability and making training more efficient. \end{itemize}